Usage of Christian and other religious terminology

 See also See also I.the Reverend.

 Reverend is both a title and an adjective, and the proper form of the address includes the article the preceding the title.
-Common usage, however, allows the use of reverend sans the the.
+Common usage, however, allows the use of reverend without the the.
 Abbreviate the term Reverend as Rev. when used before a full name.

 - CORRECT: Reverend Jones’ wife, Grace, said grace, and then he preached on grace.